 To reverse the effects of opioid overdose, especially respiratory depression, it is important to immediately administer naloxone.
 An adequate intravenous access is required to administer IV fluids and continue naloxone doses when necessary.
 To reverse symptoms such as neurologic and cardiovascular problems, start with an intravenous dose between 0.4 and 0.8 mg.
 Larger doses may be required for patients who have previously taken very powerful opioids.
 Naloxone can be administered intramuscularly or intranasally.

-OUD treatment has shown promising results with Medications.
+Suboxone Treatment has shown promising results with Medications.
 To decrease the abuse of heroin and oral opioids, nabumetone, buprenorphine and methadone can be combined with each other.
 Patients at high risk of overdose should be provided with naloxone kits to use at home.
+There are many drug testing lab companies that can test for the metabolites of drug compounds to give the most accurate testing results.

 The Ascend Health PLLC Suboxone Clinic team is comprised of addiction-medicine trained physicians, nurse practitioners (NPs), and physician assistants (PAs) who are committed to providing safe, confidential, and affordable Suboxone treatment for opioid use disorder.
 At Ascend Health PLLC, we combine buprenorphine/naloxone (Suboxone) treatment with behavioral health support to help our patients live a life free of opioid abuse.